MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

       ![Screenshot of Microsoft SQL Management Studio showing Select restore database option.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-select-restore-database.png)

 7. Select **Device** under **Source**, and then locate the database backup file that was copied in the previous step and select it.
 Verify the restore options and restore location, and then select **OK** to start the restore.
-Fix any issue that arise until the restore is successful.
+Fix any issues that arise until the restore is successful.

       ![Screenshot of Microsoft SQL Management Studio showing Restore database option.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-restore-database.png)